 Figure 10.
-The orientation of VL1's wind sensor assembly, adapted from (Murphy et al., 1990).
+The orientation of VL1's wind sensor assembly, adapted from Murphy et al. (1990).
 The degree coordinate axis refers to the Martian planetary directions.
+The abbreviations TC and WS stand for thermocouple and wind sensor, respectively.

+3.3 Dynamic wind table

-The abbreviations TC and WS stand for thermocouple and wind sensor respectively.
-3.3 Dynamic Wind Table Time continuity was used for approximately 60% of the reconstructed angles of VL1 during sols 46-377.
-DWT was developed to determine the wind direction when the use of time continuity was not possible.
-Notably, DWT is capable of taking into account the Mars' seasonal variations in wind direction.
-DWT's was implemented using a hash table, with LLT in hours as the key.
+Time continuity was used for approximately 60% of the reconstructed angles of VL1 during sols 46-377.
+The DWT was developed to determine the wind direction when the use of time continuity was not possible.
+Notably, the DWT is capable of taking into account Mars' seasonal variations in wind direction.

+The DWT was implemented using a hash table, with the Lander Local Time (LLT) in hours as the key.
 The value of the table is a queue containing the mean value of the reconstructed angles for the corresponding hour.
 When reconstructing a new sol, new values for hourly mean wind direction were calculated and then added to the DWT's queue.
-DWT's queue for hourly mean wind direction will hold data at most from the last 10 reconstructed sols.
-The structure of the DWT is presented in Fig. 11.
-When the use of time continuity was required due to the quadrant sensor voltages being too low, the time difference in hours between current sample and last measured sample was solved.
-If the time difference of samples is more than one hour, the time value was used to obtain the mean wind direction of the hour from those of the last 10 sols where data from the hour in question was recorded.
+The DWT's queue for hourly mean wind direction will hold data at most from the last 10 reconstructed sols.

+When the use of time continuity was required due to the quadrant sensor voltages being too low, the time difference in hours between the current sample and last-measured sample was solved.
+In the case of the time difference of samples being more than 1 h, the time value was used to obtain the mean wind direction of the hour from those of the last 10 sols where data from the hour in question were recorded.
 A maximum allowed rate of wind direction change was defined to prevent error values filling the DWT.
-If the allowed rate of change is exceeded, the wind direction is not added to the DWT, thus preventing outliers from distorting the "correct" average values.
-15 3.4 Bias correction of the quadrant sensor voltages The bias corrections of the thermocouple pairs QS1 and QS2 do not stay constant during the VL1 mission.
-There exists a drift in both of the pairs' voltages.
-Therefore a diurnal bias correction for QS1 and QS2 is required to distinguish more reliably the Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+If the allowed rate of change is exceeded, the wind direction is not added to the DWT, thus preventing outliers from distorting the correct average values.

-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+3.4 Bias correction of the quadrant sensor voltages

+The bias corrections of the thermocouple pairs QS1 and QS2 do not stay constant during the VL1 mission.
+There exists a

+Algorithm 1 The algorithm for wind reconstruction in the first stage (sols 46-377).

+drift in both of the pairs' voltages.
+Therefore a diurnal bias correction for QS1 and QS2 is required to distinguish more reliably the correct quadrant sensor signals from noise.
+The samples used in determining the bias corrections were from nighttime records during light-wind conditions.

+The criterion for nighttime was defined to be that the sample is measured between 00:00 and 06:00 LLT, and the criterion for light-wind conditions was that the wind velocity is less than $0.8\,\mathrm{ms^{-1}}$.
+The voltage values of the samples which meet these two criteria were filtered from all the measured samples, and the diurnal mean values of voltages were calculated.
+A linear fit was made to the calculated mean voltages to obtain the diurnal bias correction for those sols where the wind direction is reconstructed.
+The diurnal mean voltage values of the thermocouple pairs and linear fit are presented in Figs. 11 and 12.
+Even though the thermocouple pairs QS1 and QS2 are almost identical, the bias voltage of QS1 changed more during sols 46-377 than QS2 bias voltage.

+3.5 Calibration of the quadrant sensor

+In the second stage of the wind reconstruction algorithm, the recalibration of the quadrant sensor signals is required.
+For calibrating the voltages of the quadrant sensor, a second calibration function, called R, was defined as

-Figure 12.
-Bias correction of OS1.
+Figure 11.
+Bias correction of QS1.